 Meningitis and septicaemia (blood poisoning) are rare but life-threatening diseases caused by several groups of meningococcal bacteria.
-Tertiary students have an increased risk of meningococcal disease, especially if they are living in student accommodation and have close contact with other students.
-Vaccines against meningococcal groups A, C, Y and W and against meningococcal group B are available.
+Tertiary students have an increased risk of meningococcal disease, especially if they are living in student accommodation, including a university hall of residence, and have close contact with other students.
+Vaccines against meningococcal group B and against groups A, C, Y and W are available.